Gayle King

 Gayle King (born December 28, 1954) is an American television personality, author and broadcast journalist for CBS News, co-hosting its flagship morning program, CBS Mornings, and before that its predecessor CBS This Morning.
-She is also an editor-at-large for O, The Oprah Magazine.
+She is also an editor-at-large for Oprah Daily.
 King was named one of Time magazine's "100 Most Influential People of 2019".

 Early life

-Gayle King's parents are Peggy and Scott King.
+Gayle King's parents are Peggy Tucker and Emmett Scott King.
 King was born in Chevy Chase, Maryland, and from age six to eleven she lived in Ankara, Turkey, where her father was deployed.
-She returned with her family to the United States in 1966, where her father worked as an electrical engineer.
+In 1966 she returned with her family to the United States, where her father worked as an electrical engineer.
 King graduated from the University of Maryland, College Park, with a degree in psychology.

 Career

 Television broadcast news

-King's career began as a production assistant at WJZ-TV in Baltimore, where she met Oprah Winfrey, an anchor for the station at the time.
+King began her career as a production assistant at WJZ-TV in Baltimore, where she met Oprah Winfrey, an anchor for the station at the time.
 King later trained as a reporter at WUSA-TV in Washington, D.C.
 After working at WJZ, she moved to Kansas City, Missouri, where she was a weekend anchor and general-assignment reporter at WDAF-TV.
 In 1981, she was hired as a news anchor for WFSB in Hartford, Connecticut, where she worked for 18 years.
 Part of that time, she lived in Glastonbury, Connecticut.